mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/4-aws-sagemaker/predictive-maintenance/README.md

 ## 2.1 Creating the Lambda function

-Log in to AWS Console, got to Lambda functions and click on create function.
+Log in to AWS Console, go to Lambda functions, and click on the create function.

 ![Lambda creation](../../media/lambda-function-creation.png)

-Provide a name for your function, be sure to choose Python 3.11 as the Runtime and click on create function.
+Provide a name for your function, be sure to choose Python 3.11 as the Runtime and click on Create function.

 ## 2.2 Deploying to Lambda